 6. Hanging Display Wire

-Use an IKEA wire curtain rod system to display the art.
-The one pictured is by Danielle on The Style Files; with a description of the IKEA set up on Apartment Therapy.
+Use an IKEA wire curtain rod system to display the art, like Danielle on The Style Files.
 Or simply clip the artwork to a wire stretched between a couple of hook-eye screws as Kelli from Random Thoughts of a Super Mom did.
 So easy!

 7. Stylish Floating Wall Shelves